For a limited time, book your 2020, 2021 & 2022 group tour packages with no deposit required!!!

 In the morning we will be going to the Hakodate Morning Market.
 It has over 450 shops and was established after World War II.
 This morning market is the third largest in Hokkaido.
 Then we will be traveling to Onuma Park.
 In Lake Onuma and Lake Konuma there are 126 islets and can be reached by boat.
 However, there are 18 bridges connecting to a select few islets allowing travelers the opportunity of reaching the small pieces of land by foot.
 Onuma Park was voted as one of the New Three Views of Japan.
 Afterwards we will head to Niseko to participate in a glass art workshop.
 You will have a chance to sand blast a design into a piece of glass and bring it home as a souvenir.

 This morning our tour of Sapporo continues with a visit to the Nijo Market, where you will see a variety of fresh, local fruits and vegetables.
-Next is a visit to the Okurayami Ski Jump where the 90 meter ski jump portion of the 1972 Winter Olympics was held.
-From there we will visit the Sapporo Beer Museum, dedicated to all things beer.
-Sapporo is Japan's oldest brewery and exports its beer throughout the world.
-At the Historic Village, you can view architecture from the Meiji and Taisho periods when Japan experienced rapid expansion.
+Next is a visit to the Okurayami Ski Jump where the 90 meter ski jump portion of the 1972 Winter Olympics was held, then we're off to tour the Asahi Beer Hokkaido Brewery, which produces Asahi "Super Dry" Beer, one of Japan's most popular beers, and is the largest brewery in Sapporo.
+From there, we go into the Historic Village of Hokkaido where horse-drawn carriages and trolleys are still seen and used.
+The village offers insight on its history and an open-air museum as well as through their buildings, which exemplify architectural evolution from the Meiji and Taisho eras into the modern age.
 Then visit Shiroi Koibito Park, a theme park founded by a local chocolate company.
 Its famous Shiroi Koibito cookies are buttery cookies with a white chocolate center.
-They are a popular favorite with the locals and tourists alike.
+They are a popular favorite with locals and tourists alike.

 Noboribetsu is located in southwestern Hokkaido along the southern coast of Hokkaido.
 Noboribestu is part of the Shikotsu-Toya National Park, which is located in southwestern Hokkaido.
 This place is known throughout Hokkaido and hosts Hokkaido’s best-known hot spring resort.
 Surrounding the area is a forest and if visitors wish to, they can travel to Shikotsu-Toya National Park.
 There are numerous outdoor activities within the park which include hiking, hot springs, camping, boat tours on the lakes, canoeing, and many other activities.
 Noboribetsu is also home to the famous Noboribestu Jigokudani.
 The Jigokudani (or known as “Hell Valley”) is just above the town, this valley is the number one destination for nature lovers making a visit to Noboribestu.